Shopify/polaris/polaris.shopify.com/content/design/typography.md

 Heading styles are used to create various levels of hierarchy on the page.
 These styles range in size and weight.
 Using a blend of the two can help distinguish content and guide the merchant through the page.

-**Heading xl - Heading 4x** are typically used for numerals and key moments in the merchant’s journey.
+**Heading xl - Heading 4xl** styles are typically used for numerals and key moments in the merchant’s journey.
 As the largest text on the screen, use these styles sparingly within a single page.
 These styles should draw the merchant’s attention to important key pieces of information.

 ![An image showing how Heading styles are applied](/images/foundations/design/typography/text-heading-example-01@2x.png)